hbz/lobid-blog/_posts/2019-05-15-skohub-general.md

 ## Of the web

-To truly be part of the web, URIs are the most important part: Every OER needs a URL that locates and identifies the OER.
-If I want to make use of knowledge organization systems on the web, representing a controlled vocabulary using the [SKOS](https://en.wikipedia.org/wiki/Simple_Knowledge_Organization_System) vocabulary while assigning each element a URI is the best way to go forward.
+To truly be part of the web, URIs are the most important part: Every resource (e.g. an Open Educational Resource, OER) needs a URL that locates and identifies it.
+If I want to make use of knowledge organization systems on the web, representing a controlled vocabulary using the [SKOS](https://en.wikipedia.org/wiki/Simple_Knowledge_Organization_System) vocabulary (assigning each element a URI) is the best way to go forward.
 With this prerequisites, anybody can link their resources to topics from a controlled vocabulary (for example by embedding [LRMI](http://www.dublincore.org/specifications/lrmi/lrmi_1/), "Learning Resource Metadata Initiative" metadata as JSON-LD into the resource or its description page).

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="/images/2019-05-15-skohub/subject-indexing-with-uris.png" alt="A diagram with three resources (an OER, a subject and a classification), each identified by a URI and linked together" style="width:230px">

 ## Web-based subscriptions and notifications

-So, HTTP URIs for educational resources and subjects are important to transparently publish and thereafter identify and link educational resources, classifications and subjects on the web.
+So, HTTP URIs for resources and subjects are important to transparently publish and thereafter identify and link educational resources, classifications and subjects on the web.
 But with URIs as the basic requirement in place, we also get the possibility to utilize other web standards for the discovery of OER.
-For Skohub, we make use of [Social Web Protocols](https://www.w3.org/TR/social-web-protocols/) to build an infrastructure where services can send and subscribe to notifications for subjects.
+For SkoHub, we make use of [Social Web Protocols](https://www.w3.org/TR/social-web-protocols/) to build an infrastructure where services can send and subscribe to notifications for subjects.
 The general setup looks as follows:

 1. Every element of a controlled vocabulary gets an inbox, identified by a URL.
 <img src="/images/2019-05-15-skohub/subject-indexing-with-uris-and-inbox.png" alt="A diagram with four resources (an OER, a subject, an inbox, a classification), each identified by a URI and linked together" style="width:500px">